Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/__rails_cheat_sheat.md

 ###### Decorators
 ```
 Decorators are classes that wrap an activeRecord instance, and provide more methods to be used in the view
+So, dont polute your models with methods that are only used in the view, instead, use decorators.
 ```

 ###### Concers